-Ever needed to know whether you application is running in a container?
-Wrote your own code to solve this requirent in the past?
+Ever needed to know whether your application is running in a container?
+Written your own code to solve this requirent in the past?
 Well you didn’t need to as it’s super simple out of the box!

 tl;dr